apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 Application definitions [can now be assigned](../webflow/Webflow-Customization-Interrupt.html) a dedicated webflow interrupt policy to manage and handle interrupt notifications on a per-service basis.
 This is the preferred and recommended strategy going forward, and other options/properties that skip/disable interrupts for applications are now deprecated and scheduled to be removed.
+As a consequence, interrupt policies are now able to determine whether executions should be always forced, globally or at the service level.

 ## Other Stuff

 - SAML2 Unsolicited endpoint is now able to preserve custom query parameters.
+- [SSO sessions endpoint](../authentication/Configuring-SSO.html) is now able to narrow down SSO sessions for a specific user.
 - Signing SAML2 assertions can now honor the `WantAssertionsSigned` flag in the service provider metadata.
 - LDAP search entry handlers are now able to merges the values of one or more attributes in all entries into a single attribute.
 - SAML2 authentication requests that do not specify a protocol binding are pre-processed to locate the proper binding correctly.
 - Attribute resolution via Person Directory can optionally be taught to *not* recover from exceptions and block.
 - Default redirect URLs can now also be used for logout attempts, when no authorized destination is defined.
-- Deleting ticket-granting tickets [via REST](../protocol/REST-Protocol-Request-TicketGrantingTicket.html) is now able to initiate SLO.
+- Deleting ticket-granting tickets [via REST](../protocol/REST-Protocol-Request-TicketGrantingTicket.html) should now initiate SLO.

 ## Library Upgrades